helsingborg-stad/modularity-agreements-archive/README.md

 Modularity module for retrieving data from Primona

 ## Getting Started
-Go to Primona website and sign up for their service
 Get the latest version and follow the installation steps bellow

 ### Dependencies
 Wordpress, Municipio and Modularity